Christian Mitchell: Gun control

-Job creation
+Jobs, employment, taxes, economy

 Mitchell is vehemently opposed to Right to Work policies.
 In a speech from the Illinois House floor on May 14, 2015, he opposed an initiative to create local employment empowerment zones, stating "without unions, we wouldn't have an African American middle class.
 Because the African-American middle class in places like Chatham and Bronzeville was built on the backs of firefighters and teachers and unions".
 He supported the Fair Arbitration Bill (SB 1229), which would have allowed the State to reach a renewed collective bargaining agreement with its unionized employees through arbitration rather than a lockout or strike.

-Mitchell was also the chief co-sponsor of HB 2607, the Illinois Clean Jobs Bill - a bill that will reduce carbon pollution and create 32,000 new jobs in Illinois.
+Mitchell was also the chief co-sponsor of HB 2607, the Illinois Clean Jobs Bill – a bill that will reduce carbon pollution and create 32,000 new jobs in Illinois.

-Working families

 Representative Mitchell supported numerous initiatives to relieve taxes on middle-class families in Illinois.
 He advocated amending the constitution to create a graduated state income tax, in which lower earners pay a lower rate and higher earners pay a higher rate.
 He also supported expanding the State Earned Income Tax Credit to reduce the tax burden on lower and middle income families.

 In February 2015, Mitchell introduced a bill to guarantee that all workers in Illinois have the right to paid sick time.
 He also co-sponsored legislation which became law to expand access to SNAP benefits for families that include an elderly, disabled, or blind person.

 In May 2018, Mitchell supported a bipartisan state budget.
-The state budget, passed by the legislature and signed into law by Governor Bruce Rauner, avoided property tax increases - a major selling point for Mitchell.
+The state budget, passed by the legislature and signed into law by Governor Bruce Rauner, avoided property tax increases – a major selling point for Mitchell.

 Environment

-In the legislature, Mitchell has championed measures to preserve the environment and move Illinois towards a clean energy economy.
+In the legislature, Mitchell championed measures to preserve the environment and move Illinois towards a clean energy economy.

 Mitchell was a chief co-sponsor of the Illinois Clean Jobs Bill, which will create an estimated 32,000 new jobs; lower electricity costs; and reduce the state's carbon footprint.
 Mitchell was a vocal supporter of a stronger Renewable Portfolio Standard, which steered a larger share of state investments to sustainable energy sources.

 In 2018, Mitchell was the Chief House Sponsor of SB 3156, a bill to increase transparency around Illinois Environmental Protection Agency investigations.

 In 2018, Mitchell's record on the environment earned a 100% rating from the Illinois Environmental Council.
 This marked the fifth time Mitchell received a 100% rating from the IEC.